MarcusOtter/APOD.Net/README.md

 </p>

 # APOD.Net
 APOD.Net is a .NET library used to asynchronously interface with [NASA's Astronomy Picture of the Day API](https://api.nasa.gov/#apod) (APOD).
 The API features a different image or photograph of our universe each day, along with a brief explanation written by a professional astronomer.
+[Here's what today's picture looks like](https://apod.nasa.gov/apod/astropix.html)!

 ## ⚡ Features
 - 🚀 Fast, deadlock-free asynchronous library made in pure C# **without external dependencies**. ¹